-During the six months ended June 30, 2021 and 2020, the Company granted time-based and performance-based stock options to employees and directors.
-Time-based options granted vest 25% after one year, and then monthly over the next three years; carry an exercise price equal to the fair market value at the date of grant as determined by the Company's board of directors; and expire 10 years from date of grant.
-The overwhelming majority of performance-based options vest as follows: 50% of a holder's award vests upon a change in control or an initial public offering if the per share cash price received in connection with such change in control or the per share offering price in such initial public offering is at least \$27.4068, and the other 50% of the holder's award vests if there is a change in control or the initial public offering price is at least \$36.5424.
-The performance-based options generally carry an exercise price equal to the fair market value at the date of grant as determined by the board of directors and expire 10 years from date of grant.
-To date, no stock-based compensation expense has been recognized related to the performance-based options as the vesting of such options is not deemed probable.
+During the nine months ended September 30, 2021 and 2020, the Company granted time-based and performance-based stock options to employees and directors.
+Time-based options granted under the 2016 Plan vest 25% after one year, and then monthly over the next three years whereas time-based options granted under the 2021 Plan vest 25% after one year and then quarterly over the next three years.
+Time-based options granted under both the 2016 Plan and the 2021 Plan expire 10 years from date of grant and carry an exercise price equal to the fair market value at the date of grant as determined by the Company's board of directors for options granted under the 2016 Plan and an exercise price equal to the closing price of the Company's stock at the date of grant for options granted under the 2021 Plan.
+The overwhelming majority of performance-based options granted prior to the IPO had vesting conditions as follows: 50% of a holder's award would have vested upon a change in control or an initial public offering if the per share cash price received in connection with such change in control or the per share offering price in such initial public offering was at least \$27.41, and the other 50% of the holder's award would have vested upon a change in control or an initial public offering if the per share cash price received in connection with such change in control or the per share offering price in such initial public offer was at least \$36.54.
+The performance-based options generally carried an exercise price equal to the fair market value at the date of grant as determined by the board of directors and expired 10 years from date of grant.
+In connection with the IPO, the Company modified the performance-based stock options to market condition-based options such that 50% of a holder's award will vest if the market price for the Company's stock reaches and maintains a volume weighted average stock price of \$27.41, and the other 50% of the holder's award will vest if the market price for the Company's stock reaches and maintains a volume weighted average stock price of \$36.54.
+Each tranche of options is eligible to vest if the applicable volume weighted average stock price goal is achieved during the first measurement period of January through March of 2023, and if such goal(s) are not achieved during such period, then the tranche(s) of options are again eligible to vest during a second measurement period of April through June of 2023.
+To date, \$2.4 million of stock-based compensation expense has been recognized related to the market condition-based options.

-Restricted Stock Awards
+Restricted Stock Awards and Units

 During 2017, the Company granted 3.9 million time vesting restricted stock awards ("RSAs").
-The awards vest over a four-year period starting on October 17, 2016.
+The awards vested over a four-year period starting on October 17, 2016.
 On the grant date the awards were valued at \$0.75 per award totaling \$2.9 million.
-The Company records compensation expense for these awards on a straight-line basis over the vesting period, which approximates the service period.
+The Company recorded compensation expense for these awards on a straight-line basis over the vesting period, which approximates the service period.
 The time vesting RSAs were fully vested as of December 31, 2020.